MinaProtocol/mina/frontend/website/docs/getting-started.md

 The newest binary releases can be found below.
 Instructions are provided for macOS and Linux below:

-!!! note
 This is a large download, around 1GB, so the install might take some time.

+!!! warning
+    If you installed `coda` from a previous release, you'll need to upgrade it so that you won't get banned by the network for using an older client.
+See instructions below for upgrading both macOS and Linux builds.

 ### macOS